Stocks rise, dollar wilts as investors strap in for Fed rate cut

 PHOTO

-LONDON - Global shares rose on Friday, heading for a second week of gains, ahead of a key read of U.S. inflation that investors are confident will not prevent the Federal Reserve from cutting rates next week, which weighed on the dollar and boosted gold.
+Global shares rose on Friday, heading for a second week of gains ahead of a key read of U.S. inflation that investors are confident will pave the way for a Federal Reserve rate cut next week, a likelihood that weighed on the dollar and boosted gold.

-European stock markets opened higher, propelled by gains in mining stocks, after the price of copper hit record highs.
-The STOXX 600, which has gained 0.7% this week, was up 0.3% by mid-morning.
-U.S. stock futures were up 0.2% to 0.4%, pointing to a modest rally on Wall Street later.
+European stock markets were propelled higher by gains in mining stocks after the price of copper hit record highs.
+The STOXX 600, which has gained 0.7% this week, was up 0.3% by early afternoon in Europe.
+U.S. stock futures were up 0.2% to 0.3%, pointing to a modest rally on Wall Street later.

 Government bonds, which have been at the centre of a lot of market action this week, traded steadily ahead of monthly U.S. core inflation data.